bvcms/bvcmsapi/source/PythonScripts/PacketPickup/form.rst

 FPU Packet Pickup Form
 ======================

-This is the form used for the FPUPacketPickup sample project.
+Below is the form used for the FPUPacketPickup sample project.
 This was built with `bootsnipp form builder <http://bootsnipp.com/forms>`_.

 Note the highlighted lines where changes were made to the bootsnipp generated html.